 What will sell, and how much is it worth?
-If you are planning a sale of estate property, there is one hard truth to keep in mind: Everything is only worth what someone else is willing to pay for it.
+If you are planning an estate sale or auction, there is one hard truth to keep in mind: Everything is only worth what someone else is willing to pay for it.
 You may be surprised by what someone wants to buy, and what you should just throw away.

 For example, that massive sectional sofa in the family room Dad paid $4,000 for when you kids were growing up?
 You’d be lucky to get a few hundred dollars for it today.
 And after deducting the cost of moving it, it probably makes better financial sense to donate it to a non-profit that will come and get it—if they even want it.